-It’s less likely somebody doesn’t get the sweats when his credit score is dropping for no apparent reason.
-Since we’re talking about finances, we must be aware of the fact that nothing ever happens for no good reason.
+It’s common to be unaware of why you’re being rejected for loans.
+This is most likely because your credit score is low.
+But why?
+There are many reasons why your credit rating might drop.
+We must be aware of the fact that nothing ever happens for no good reason.
 Let’s suppose your credit score is gradually going down and you have absolutely no idea why that is.
 Believe it or not, there are 7 possible things that can affect it.
 Let’s take a look at each of them.

 You’ve Missed a Payment